 Uniform Guidance (“UG”) is a set of regulations (located at 2 CFR 200) that consolidates federal guidelines impacting research administration.
 Per the OMB website, this guidance “supersedes and streamlines requirements from OMB Circulars A-21, A-87, A-110, and A-122 (which have been placed in 2 C.F.R.
 Parts 220, 225, 215, and 230); Circulars A-89, A-102, and A-133; and the guidance in Circular A-50 on Single Audit Act follow-up.”

 Impact to the FAU Community

 Since FAU has previously followed State/BOG regulations, changes to procurement practices should be minimal.
 FAU Procurement has partnered with the Office of Sponsored Programs (OSP) to collaboratively communicate and coordinate the execution of this new requirement.
 The new regulation became effective on July 1, 2018 and affects all purchases with federal and federal flow-through dollars.
-The UG has changed the Micro-purchase Threshold (MPT) to $10,000, which will affect the “two-quote” requirement for purchases with these funds.
+As of August 14, 2019, FAU’s micro purchase threshold (MPT) is $20,000 which will impact the “two-quote” requirement for purchases with these funds.

 Any questions about this and other UG requirements should be directed to firstname.lastname@example.org.

 Fraudulent Purchase Order Attempts

 Please be aware there have been fraudulent attempts to place purchase orders (POs) that appear to originate from Florida Atlantic University.
 Often these communications will make use of lookalike domain names.While the University cannot prevent this illegal activity, we are actively working with law enforcement to investigate the use of our brand and likeness in these attempts.

 Here are some common traits or themes we have found that may assist you in identifying fraudulent requests:

 - The email message may be poorly written, with misspellings and awkward sentence structure.